5 essential things your business may be ignoring

 To compete with the bigger companies, you will need to find out keywords that will be noticed by Google, of course words such as “business” apply to a plethora of different pages so it is worth finding a niche with your business and using keywords accordingly.
 Find out what your customers are searching for and once you have identified “common search terms” you can identify the keywords that will get your business noticed.
-Check these 13 tell-tale signs your business isn’t optimised for search.

 It’s vital, however, to check how your site ranks in mobile search – it could be very different than on desktop!
 Searches on mobile tend to be very topical (how often have you searched for something on mobile while watching a TV programme?), local (how often have you searched for something nearby while you’re on the move?) and keywords are often shorter – so make sure you’re optimising for this as well!

 It may take time, but in addition to creating SEO friendly content, social media will serve as a cheap way to promote your brand in real time.

 Social media can connect you with your customers and give you insights into their opinions, likes and dislikes, gathering relevant information can help you figure out more ways to appeal to your audience and tailor your marketing strategy in the right way.

 Social media can also be an efficient way to reach new customers since you can run relatively cheap ads on social media platforms and measure reaction to them in real time and target different demographics depending on geographical location to ensure it has the most impact.

 The improved relations between a business and its customers leads to higher converting leads which in turn leads to more revenue – not bad for a marketing tool that is virtually free.